zentrocdot/Bash/PROGRAMMING.md

         return 0
     }
 ```
-<p align="justify">Without the keyword function the parentheses declare the construct as function.</p>
+<p align="justify">Without the keyword function the parentheses declare the following construct with the curly braces as function.
+A time ago I decided to use a function declaration like the subsequently following one.
+This is less code and straightforward.</p>

 ```bash
     foobar () {